 - Improved Digestion: Coriander stimulates digestive enzymes and can soothe bloating, gas, and indigestion.

-- Cholesterol Management: Some research indicates that regular consumption of coriander may help lower LDL (“bad”) cholesterol levels.
+- Cholesterol Management: Research from the Journal of Ethnopharmacology suggests that regular consumption of coriander pods may help lower LDL ("bad") cholesterol levels.

 - Blood Sugar Regulation: Animal studies show potential anti-diabetic effects, making coriander an interesting candidate for further human research.